ARA Records Ansible

 A live demo is deployed with the ara Ansible collection from Ansible galaxy.

 Documentation for installing, configuring, running and using ARA is available on readthedocs.io.

 Community and getting help

-Contributions to ARA are definitely welcome and much appreciated !
+Contributions to the project are welcome and appreciated !

-Copyright (c) 2017 Red Hat, Inc. ARA is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-ARA is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Copyright (c) 2021 The ARA Records Ansible authors ARA Records Ansible is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ARA Records Ansible is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with ARA.
+You should have received a copy of the GNU General Public License along with ARA Records Ansible.
 If not, see <http://www.gnu.org/licenses/>.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size ara-1.5.7.tar.gz (8.6 MB)||File type Source||Python version None||Upload date||Hashes View|